zordone/youtube-sleep/README.md

 Code snippet to make YouTube go to sleep after a given time period.

 Starts a countdown timer on the top right corner of the video.
-First it's barely visible, but it will turn into a red, blinking warning in the last 30 seconds.
+First, it's barely visible, but it will turn into a red, blinking warning in the last 30 seconds.
 If you don't touch your keyboard or mouse, then in the last 15 seconds, the screen will start to slowly fade to black, the volume will decrease to zero, and the video will stop.

 It works in normal, theater and fullscreen mode as well.
 The timer remains active even if you start watching another video.